 You're patient, understanding and like helping others.
 You're a logical person with a passion for science, and enjoy working as part of a team.

-You'll need to apply for an approved degree in healthcare science where you can specialise in audiology, which takes three years and usually requires three A levels including a science subject (or equivalent level 3 qualifications).
+You'll need to apply for an approved degree in healthcare science where you can specialise in audiology, which takes three years and usually requires at least two A levels including a science subject (or equivalent level 3 qualifications).
 Alternatively, you could take a three-year degree in a science subject and then apply for the NHS Scientist Training Programme.
 Entry requirements for university courses vary, so it's vital to check these well in advance.